pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 - **Double-click any slider**: Reset to default value
 - **Double-click Erase button**: Clear selected drawing layer

+### View Controls: Magnify

+The Magnify tool lets you zoom into the canvas at the exact point you click.
+It scales the entire view (both images and drawing layers) and pans automatically so the clicked point stays under your cursor.

+How to use:
+- Click the "Magnify" button in the View Controls to enter magnify mode.
+- Click on the canvas to zoom in by 2× at the cursor location.
+- Hold Shift and click to zoom out by 0.5×.
+- Double‑click the Magnify button to return to the view size and position from before you entered magnify mode.

+Notes:
+- All drawing and erasing actions are mapped to the zoomed view so strokes align with what you see.
+- Current zoom is clamped between 0.25× and 8×.

 ## API Documentation

 ### Core Components